Skip to main content

 RAMPING_UPScaling up candidate replicas and shifting traffic.

 PAUSEDRolling deployment is paused at its current traffic split.
-Replicas stay at their current count.
+No further promotion steps run, but in-flight replica changes and autoscaling continue.

 RAMPING_DOWNGraceful cancel in progress.
 Traffic is shifting back to the previous deployment.